davidolrik/sublime-rsync-ssh/README.md

 ## Features

-- Create default configuration for all folders in project.
+- Edit locally, work remotely
-- Upload current file to one or more remote servers.
+- Upload one or more project folders to one or more remote servers.
+- Single file save only syncs the file being saved.
+- Auto generate initial rsync-ssh configuration for all folders in a project.
+- Exclude files, either for the whole project, a single fold or just a single remote.
-- Upload one or more project folders to one or more remote server.
+- Selective sync: Only sync part of a project folder to remote server.
+- Hooks for running a command on the remote host before and after sync.
+- Enable/Disable remotes.
+- Parse arguments to rsync for advanced usage (or features not yet included)
+- Detailed console output so you know what gets synced where.

 ## Requirements

-- You must have both `ssh`and `rsync` installed, both locally and on the remote server.
+- You must have both `ssh` and `rsync` installed, both locally and on the remote server.
 - You must have a ssh-key that allows you to perform login without password.
 If you have a password on your key, then you must use `ssh-agent`.
 On OS X you'll need to add your keys to the Keychain by using `ssh-add -K`, once this is done OS X will use `ssh-agent` to query the Keychain for your password.
 - On the remote server, you must add your ssh public key to `~/.ssh/authorized_keys`.